opensciences/opensciences.github.io/repo/contribute/index.md

 layout: repopage
 ---

+We will be periodically hosting hackathons to track down and add SE data and papers.
+The next hackathon will be on February 13th, 2015 at 12pm.

 Before we get started, please remember to create all issues pertaining to the retrieval of SE data and papers within the ["Content retrieval hangout" GitHub milestone](https://github.com/opensciences/opensciences.github.io/milestones/Content%20retrieval%20hangout).
 In addition to putting issues in the milestone, remember to appropriately tag new issues.

 ## 1. *Browse* conferences